 Step 3 – Set parents correctly: If you have an object with multiple sub-meshes, set them as a child of the main object by selecting first the child, then the parent and press Ctrl+P, then choose Object from the menu.
 Avoid multiple levels of sub-meshes.

 A great example of this is a desk with drawers as child submeshes.
 If you have a separate submesh for the handle, that should be the sibling of the drawer instead.
 You can fix the hierarchy later in Unity.

 Step 5 – Export with the following settings

 Useful Blender add-ons

 If you have a larger amount of models, don’t panic!
 You don’t have to export them one-by-one.
 I would like to mention one of my favorite Blender add-ons, FBXBundle.
 This add-on was published in winter 2018, developed by Hendrik-Jan Schoenmaker.
 It has a wonderfully simple and intuitive interface, detailed instructions and Unity support.
-(Currently available for version 2.79).
+(Currently available for Blender 2.79).

 Did you like this post?
 Share it with your friends!